lizaveta-lv/Koneko-Care/README.md

 # About

-Kineko Care is tamagochi-like web/mobile game where you forster kittens, domesticate them and help find them new homes after.
+Koneko Care is tamagochi-like web/mobile game where you forster kittens, domesticate them and help find them new homes after.

 Features:
-- On tap on flour kitten will go here.
 - App does not have connecion to the internet, so you can play offline.
 - App imitates though calculations the pasage of time for the kitten as if it happens in real time.